Patient education: Syncope (fainting) (Beyond the Basics)

 Most people with syncope due to VT have underlying heart disease, most commonly coronary heart disease.
 Treatment of people with syncope caused by VT usually includes an implantable cardioverter-defibrillator.
 (See 'Implantable cardioverter-defibrillator' below.)

-Supraventricular tachycardia — Rapid heartbeats can originate above the ventricles (supraventricular tachyarrhythmias, or SVT).
+Supraventricular tachycardia — Rapid heartbeats can originate above the ventricles (supraventricular tachyarrhythmias).
 This is not commonly associated with syncope, unless the heart rate is very rapid.

 Blockage of blood flow from the heart — Any problem with the structure of the heart that interferes with the flow of blood can cause syncope.
 The two most common causes of outflow obstruction are hypertrophic cardiomyopathy and aortic stenosis.

-- Hypertrophic cardiomyopathy — Hypertrophic cardiomyopathy is an inherited condition in which the areas of the left ventricular muscle walls are thickened.
+●Hypertrophic cardiomyopathy – Hypertrophic cardiomyopathy is an inherited condition in which the areas of the left ventricular muscle walls are thickened.
 In some cases, the condition can interfere with blood flow out from the left ventricle and can cause syncope.
 More information about hypertrophic cardiomyopathy, including treatment recommendations, is available separately.
-(See "Patient information: Hypertrophic cardiomyopathy (Beyond the Basics)".)
+(See "Patient education: Hypertrophic cardiomyopathy (Beyond the Basics)".)

-When severe, aortic stenosis can reduce blood flow through the valve, and to the brain and the rest of the body.
-Treatment of syncope caused by aortic stenosis often includes aortic valve replacement surgery.
+When severe, mitral or aortic stenosis can reduce blood flow to the brain and the rest of the body.
+Treatment of syncope caused by mitral or aortic stenosis often includes valve replacement surgery.
 (See "Indications for valve replacement in aortic stenosis in adults".)

 Orthostatic hypotension — Hypotension means low blood pressure.
 Orthostatic hypotension refers to low blood pressure that occurs when a person stands or sits up.
-This causes an inadequate amount of blood to the brain, leading to syncope.
+Due to the effects of gravity, this causes an inadequate amount of blood to the brain, leading to syncope.

 Causes of orthostatic hypotension include the following.